Quincunx33/Virtual-machine/README.md

     - **Virtual Keyboard**: A built-in on-screen keyboard for touch devices or when you need special keys.
     - **Essential Shortcuts**: Easily send `Ctrl+Alt+Del` or reset the machine.
 - **State Management**:
-    - **Save Snapshots**: Capture the entire state of a running VM to a file and restore it later.
+    - **Save Disk Image**: For VMs running from a `.img` file, this saves the modified disk image to your computer.
+Perfect for saving your OS installation.
     - **Persistent Configuration**: Your VM library is saved locally in your browser using IndexedDB and localStorage, so your machines are always there when you return.
 - **Modern Tech Stack**: Built with vanilla JavaScript (ES6+), Tailwind CSS for a sleek UI, and IndexedDB for robust client-side storage.